 Then add four aggregations as below;

-After building this table, let’s call it Sales Agg table.
+After building this table, let’s call it the Sales Agg table.
 Here is a screenshot of the Sales Agg table.

 Key Consideration for upcoming steps